lilli-mcnally/tie-the-knot/README.md

 ## Design

 #### Colours
+For this website, I decided to go for mint and sage green, and a coral-pink, as these are all very popular wedding theme colours.
+The contrast between the green and pink meant I could use pink for Flash messages and other import information, without being as alerting as a red colour.
+The pink was also a great hover colour for my footer elements, as the change was noticeable but doesn't clash with the sage.

 #### Typography
+The whole website uses the font "Spectral", provided by [Google Fonts](https://fonts.google.com/).
+I liked this font because it has that slightly fancy feel with it being a Serif font.
+I've used various sizes of font across the site, with the heading of each page is the largest font.
+Flash messages and Navigation wording is slightly smaller but still matches it's higher importance.
+I've also used some subheadings with H5 elements, for which the fonts are a little larger than the remaining list, paragraph and anchor element wording.
+I used italics for information below some of the input fields.
+I also made Checklist Item names, Guest names and Table names all bold.

+The logo has the font "Nickainley" by [Canva](https://www.canva.com/).
+I chose this font because I like the caligraphy style for the logo.

 #### Imagery
+The only two images on the website are the logo and an image on the home page.
+I designed the Logo myself using [Canva](https://www.canva.com/), using a rope knot image from the Canva website.
+This was originally by [OpenClipart-Vectors](https://pixabay.com/users/openclipart-vectors-30363/) from [Pixabay](https://pixabay.com/).
+The Home page image was from [Unsplash](https://unsplash.com/), taken by [Victoria Priessnitz](https://unsplash.com/photos/woman-in-white-wedding-dress-standing-on-green-grass-field-during-daytime-ZLkQPMy4r5o).
+I chose this image because it's focus is on the couple, which fits with the website focusing on what planning tools a couple would need.

 #### Styling
+I added border radius across the website, so nearly all coloured divs have the same border radius for their scale.
+I used different divs to split the Dashboard into sections: The names and countdown at the top, the What's Next section just below, and then internal links at the bottom.
+I also used this design on the Checklist, Payment, Guest and Table Plan pages.
+The iterations are inside lighter green divs, with an "Add" button at the bottom / end of each list, clearly spaced from the looped list.
+I included a pencil and a cross in each loop, to clearly define which object a User will be editing or deleting.

+The forms have a clear difference in styling, having a green border but white background.
+Flash messages are consistently at the top, under the title, and always have a pink background to grab the Users attention.
+The Modals for deleting Guests, Checklist Items, Payments and Tables also have pink buttons to catch the User's attention in case clicked the cross was accidental.

 #### Backgrounds
+The website consistently features a white background.
+Most div's with information have green backgrounds, with important information having pink backgrounds.
+I chose a the dark sage green for the background of my footer so the definition between the main page and footer was clear.
+I also think the contrasting colours of dark green and white look really nice next to each other.

 ## Responsive Design

 #### 4k Screen
 #### Large Laptop
 #### Laptop